 +61 (0) 2 9497 3700

 Watch Out for Complications

 Always consult your physician if you notice signs such as swelling, reddening or discharge from the implantation site, or if you have a fever that lasts longer than two or three days.
-Also ask your doctor if you feel dizzy or have chest pain, or if you notice that you are always tired.
+Also ask your doctor if you feel dizzy or have chest pain for prolonged periods of time, or if you notice that you are always tired.

 Give Yourself Time

 Many patients make adjustments to their lifestyle after receiving an implanted heart device.
 It will take time to get used to it.
 Most people take about four months to learn how to lead an active life with a heart device.
 It can be a challenge to accept the "foreign” device as part of your own body.
 In the beginning, you may experience a loss of self-confidence, be very sensitive or feel blue.
 These feelings will subside over time as you emotionally accept the pacemaker or implanted defibrillator.
 If you continue to feel irritable, worried or depressed, ask your physician about getting professional assistance.